-In 1997 a group of seven local artisans united to establish a venue to show and sell their work as well as other artisans in St. Johnsbury and Caledonia County.
-Within a month the number grew to 10 and now proudly features the work of more than 100 juried Vermont artisans.
+In 1997 a group of seven local artisans united to establish a venue to show and sell their work as well as other artisans in St. Johnsbury and Caledonia County area.
+Originally adopting the name Kingdom Handi- works the group grew to 10 and now proudly features the work of more than 100 juried Vermont members.
+New talents are always welcome to join.
 Focused on traditional crafts married to a contemporary world, we show a wide selection of handcrafted work in a variety of styles and techniques including basket weaving, clay, fiber, jewelry, glass, metal, paper and wood.
 Fine art is included in an assortment of media, including oil, watercolor, prints, photography and mixed media.

 In 2003 we added The Back Room Gallery as an exhibition space featuring solo or collaborative art exhibitions.
 View our Back Room Gallery Page to see what is showing now–exhibits change every six week.

 Polar Bear & Cub (on ice floe) by Sue Carey